Enclavely/tailor/readme.md

 ### Advanced elements

-The upcoming free Advanced Features extension will provide additional elements as well as exciting new functionality.
-Get in touch if you have a feature that you'd like to see added!
+The free [Advanced Features extension](https://github.com/andrew-worsfold/tailor-advanced) extension introduces additional elements and exciting new functionality.
+Be sure to try it!

 ### Custom elements